Yale Law School, Yale School of Management

 Presentations: AFA, NBER SI Household Finance, Booth Conference on Financial Regulation*, NYU Stern Women in Finance, Philadelphia Federal Reserve Consumer Finance Conference, Consumer Financial Protection Bureau, Society for Empirical Legal Studies (Theodore Eisenberg Prize), Brookings Institute

-In this paper, we take important first steps in determining how corporate crime, and financial institution crime in particular, is responding to the DOJ’s enforcement regime and its shifting priorities.
-Specifically, we proxy for financial crime using three novel sources: the Financial Crimes Enforcement Network (FinCEN) Suspicious Activity Reports (SARs), consumer complaints made to the Consumer Financial Protection Bureau (CFPB), and whistleblower complaints made to the Securities and Exchange Commission (SEC).
-Each source reveals a steep increase in complaints or reports indicative of financial institution misconduct.
-We also examine levels of public company recidivism, which are also on the rise.
-And we document a potential cause: recidivist companies are much larger than non-recidivist companies, but they receive smaller fines than non-recidivist companies (measured as a percentage of assets and revenue).
-In theory, high fines can supply adequate deterrence by themselves, but our results indicate that it might not be politically feasible to levy a sufficiently high fine to deter future incidents of corporate crime.
-Put differently, for large companies, criminal penalties may be just another cost of doing business—and quite a reasonable cost at that.
+For many years, law and economics scholars, as well as politicians and regulators, have debated whether corporate punishment chills beneficial corporate activity, or, in the alternative, lets corporate criminals off too easily.
+In this paper, we take important first steps in addressing these questions.
+Specifically, we proxy for corporate crime using three novel sources: the Financial Crimes Enforcement Network (FinCEN) Suspicious Activity Reports (SARs), consumer complaints made to the Consumer Financial Protection Bureau (CFPB), and whistleblower complaints made to the Securities and Exchange Commission (SEC).
+Each source reveals an increase in complaints or reports indicative of corporate misconduct over the past decade.
+We also examine levels of public company recidivism and find that they are also on the rise.
+And we document a potential explanation: recidivist companies are much larger than non-recidivist companies, but they receive smaller fines than non-recidivist companies (measured as a percentage of market capitalization and revenue).
+We conclude by offering recommendations for enforcement agencies and policymakers.
+In particular, our results suggest that enforcers are unlikely to achieve optimal deterrence using fines alone.
+Enforcement agencies should therefore consider other ways of securing deterrence, such as by seeking penalties against guilty individuals and the top executives who facilitate their crimes.

 Presentations: Corporate Law Academic Series, Yale Law & Economics Seminar*